heymatthew/git-race/README.md

-# Git Racer: A merge race detector
+# Git Race: A merge race detector

 When you've got a lot of people working in a codebase, there is often more than one person working in the same area.
 When this happens, weather you like it or